Oriental Desert Express

 Track Gauge

-1,435 mm (standard gauge) — built to connect with the broader colonial-era Mediterranean–Niger railway network
+1,435 mm (standard gauge) — built to integrate with the broader colonial-era Mediterranean–Niger railway network envisioned in the 1920s

 Braking Technology